jpillora/chisel/example/reverse-tunneling-authenticated.md

 example.com \

 # ⬇️ Reverse tunnels port 80 on the relay server to
-# port 80 on your localhost.
-So you can expose
+# port 80 on your Pi.
-# that web server running locally to the internet.
 R:80:localhost:80
 ```